 Introduction

-Given the intention of this edited collection is to capture the stories of students, researchers and academics grappling with critical realism, as the Editors, we thought it appropriate for at least two reasons that we do the same.
+Given the intention of this edited collection is to capture the stories of students, researchers, and academics grappling with critical realism, as the Editors, we thought it appropriate for at least two reasons that we do the same.
 First, if reasons are causes, as Bhaskar insisted, then our stories will (hopefully) give some causal context to the book.
 Second, and more importantly perhaps, is that our particular stories might be useful to others – especially those, like us, who draw on the work of Marx or are open to the possibilities that Marx might offer.
 In this chapter, we narrate our respective critical realism journeys (and their intersections) from our PhDs and beyond.
 This e-dialogue draws from a conversation that has been ongoing for more than 13 years.
 We offer this as a conclusion to the collection of works.
 But we are wary of closure, full-stops, and bookends.
-So, in the spirit of both the Marxian and Bhaskarian dialectic, the conclusion we hope, serves as an invitation to others to come and explore critical realism.
+So, in the spirit of both the Marxian and Bhaskarian dialectic, the conclusion, we hope, serves as an invitation to others to come and explore critical realism.

 Grant: Well, Alpesh, we have set ourselves the task of writing the final chapter.
 As you know, I was not completely comfortable with us having the final say.
-To position us at the beginning and end of the collection - like bookends keeping all between in order and in place - didn’t represent what the project had become for me.
+To position us at the beginning and end of the collection – like bookends keeping all between in order and in place – didn’t represent what the project had become for me.

 Alpesh: Yes.
 I understand what you say.
 And, to a certain extent, I share your reservations.
-The project - and if we define “project” as this edited collection - has become more than what either of us anticipated.
+The project – and if we define ‘project’ as this edited collection – has become more than what either of us anticipated.

 Grant: Exactly.
 For example, in the process of working closely over time with all the contributors in the crafting of their chapters, I learned a lot.
 This was certainly the case in relation to theoretical issues and matters of applying critical realism across disciplines and contexts.
 But there was more to it than this.
 The back and forth we had with everyone in the writing process together with the phone calls and video calls hook-ups gave a life to the project that is more than what appears on these pages.